-- Fish: As a part of a low fat diet for a dog, fish can be beneficial.
+- Fish: As a part of a low-fat diet for a dog, fish can be beneficial.
 Fish is a conveniently accessible nutrition-rich food source providing excellent benefits for your dog’s joints, eyes, and immune system.

 - Salmon: Salmon supports a dog’s immune system because it is a rich source of omega-3 fatty acids.
 It also decreases inflammation risks and promotes healthy skin and coat for the dog.

-- Shrimp: Shrimp is a special low-calorie treat containing omega-3 fatty acids, multiple valuable minerals and astaxanthin, an antioxidant that fights free radicals in a dog’s body.
+- Shrimp: Shrimp is a special low-calorie treat containing omega-3 fatty acids, multiple valuable minerals, and astaxanthin, an antioxidant that fights free radicals in a dog’s body.

 - Wild fish: When compared to farmed fish, wild fish are significantly more nutritious.
-Farmed fish are often fed antibiotics and dyes to colour the flesh to make it look more attractive, regardless of the harm it can cause the dog that eats it.
+Farmed fish are often fed antibiotics and dyes to color the flesh to make it look more attractive, regardless of the harm it can cause the dog that eats it.

 What are the Most Beneficial Vegetables for Dogs?

 Although some brands of wet dog food and dry kibble already contain vegetables, the cooking process in its manufacture destroys most of its vital nutrients.
-The most beneficial vegetables owners can give their dogs are listed below:
+The most beneficial vegetables that owners can give their dogs are listed below:

 - Carrots: One of the most beneficial nutrients for dogs in carrots is potassium, which provides energy and assists with maintaining the fluid balance in the dog’s system.
-Potassium in carrots also supports proper muscle, nerve and enzyme functions.
+Potassium in carrots also supports proper muscle, nerve, and enzyme functions.

 - Sweet Potatoes: Dogs with weight problems can benefit significantly from the high fiber content of this superfood.
-The fibre content lengthens the period of experiencing fullness, keeping the dog’s appetite in check in a way that does not compromise its health.
+The fiber content lengthens the period of experiencing fullness, keeping the dog’s appetite in check in a way that does not compromise its health.

-- Green Peas: Peas is a low-calorie source of multiple nutrients that work together to benefit dogs in a host of ways.
+- Green Peas: Peas are a low-calorie source of multiple nutrients that work together to benefit dogs in a host of ways.
 The most beneficial nutrients in peas are vitamins C, B, A, and K, all working to keep a dog’s eyes, teeth, bones, and nervous system healthy.
 Peas also provide antioxidant properties to fight cancer and cell damage.

 - Tomatoes: Although dog owners must take care when they give their dogs tomato treats, they are beneficial in getting a restless dog to sleep well.
 Tomatoes contain tryptophan, an essential amino acid that increases the brain’s production of the super sleep-inducing hormone melatonin, making tomatoes great treats for bedtime.